radiocartographyenthusiast/Kinglet/README.md

 ![Image](https://github.com/radiocartographyenthusiast/Kinglet/blob/main/kinglet-ssh.png?raw=true) <br>
 Developed on Raspberry Pi Zero W, intended for all Raspberry Pi and \*nix machines <br>
 0.1 <b>Pre-DB</b> <br>
-For Pi0W it requires a the Re4son-Pi-Kernel to allow the onboard wifi to be put into monitor mode. <br> This is included starting with the version 0.1 image release, the image is built on top of a kali slim image I generated using their build scripts <br>
  <br>
 Your choice between Airodump and Sparrow-Wifi for main monitor source <br>
 Support for a secondary wireless interface, used by Falcon/Airodump in conjunction with Sparrow-WiFi <br>